sanbaispeaking/sanbaispeaking.github.io/_posts/2019-10-29-go-data-structures-interface.md

 The first word in the interface value points to an interface table, or itable.
 The itable starts with metadata about the type involved followed by a list of function pointers.
 Note that the itable corresponds to the **interface type**, not the **dynamic type**.
 In the example above, the itable for `Stringer` contains the methods used to satisfy `Stringer` which is just **Pos's** String, and Pos's other method (Get) make no appearance in the itable.

 The second word in the interface value points to the actual data, in the case above a copy of `p`.
-The assignment `var s Stringer = p` makes a copy of `p`: if b later changes, `s` is supposed to have the original value, not the new one.
-Values stored in interfaces might be large, but only one word is used to hold the value in the interface structure, so the assignment allocates a chunk of memory on the heap and records the pointer in the one-word slot.
+The assignment `var s Stringer = p` makes a copy of `p`: if `p` later changes, `s` is supposed to have the original value.
+Values stored in interfaces might be arbitrary large, and only one word is used to hold the value in the interface structure, so the assignment allocates a chunk of memory on the heap and records the pointer in the one-word slot.

 To check whether an interface value holds a particular type, as in the type switch above, the compiler generates code equivalent to the C expression `s.tab->type` to obtain the type pointer and check it against the desired type.
 If the types match, the value can be copied by dereferencing `s.data`.